 Please allow us several weeks from the time the application is submitted to process all documents and post them in the GW Admissions Portal.
 During the busy application period, the portal is the best resource, as we are continually updating students' applications and documents.
 You will receive a link to the portal with instructions on how to log in after your application is submitted.

 On the Common Application and corresponding documentation, please ensure the applicant’s name is written as it appears on their passport or government identification.
-Students should use the Common Application's “preferred name” field to include a nickname, if it differs from the name on official identification.
+If the applicant uses a name that differs from their legal name on official identification, please use the Common Application's Preferred Name field to include the chosen name or nickname.
 All international applicants must provide a permanent, physical mailing address (that is not a post office box).

 - Submit a Writing Supplement (Optional)